danopano/SST60-olsweepy/README.md

 # SST60-olsweepy
 This repo is a fork and mod of dededecline/SST60!
 Below renders are from his original design.
-The provided production files cover daughterboard variants with and without fl3ex cuts.
+The provided production files cover daughterboard variants with and without flex cuts.
 Kicad 8.0 is recommended, with the JLC PCB plugin installed.

 ## Fully open source multi-layout 60% PCB
 ![Render1](https://github.com/dededecline/SST60/blob/main/Images/Render-Top.png)